swissmanu/pattern-matching-with-typescript/README.md

 We can use a `switch` statement to map `number`s to its desired `string` representation.

-Doing so is straight forward, though we can make out flaws for `matchNumber`:
+Doing so is straightforward, though we can make out flaws for `matchNumber`:

-1. The *behaviour* for each case is baked into the `matchNumber` function.
-If you want to map `number`s to, lets say `boolean`s, you have to reimplement the complete `switch` block in another function.
+1. The *behavior* for each case is baked into the `matchNumber` function.
+If you want to map `number`s too, let's say `boolean`s, you have to reimplement the complete `switch` block in another function.
-2. Requirements can be misinterpreted and behaviour for a case gets lost.
+2. Requirements can be misinterpreted and behavior for a case gets lost.
 What about `4`?
 What if a developer forgets about `default`?
    The possibility of bugs multiplies easily when the `switch` is reimplemented several times as described under point 1.

 Trying to solve these flaws outlines requirements for an improved solution:

-1. Separate matching a specific *case* from its *behaviour*
+1. Separate matching a specific *case* from its *behavior*
 2. Make reuse of matcher simple to prevent bugs through duplicated code
 3. Implement matcher once for different types

 ## Separation of Concerns

-Lets define an interface containing functions for each *case* we want be able to match.
-This allows to separate behaviour from actual matcher logic later.
+Let's define an interface containing functions for each *case* we want to be able to match.
+This allows separating behavior from actual matcher logic later.

 ```typescript
 interface NumberPattern {